yumcyaWiz/pathtracing_in_5minutes/README.md

-# PathTracing in 5minutes
+# Path Tracing in 5minutes

 Single file path tracer written in C++.

-This is reference implementation of [Path Tracing in 5minutes]()
+This is reference implementation of [Path Tracing in 5minutes](https://speakerdeck.com/yumcyawiz/path-tracing-in-5-minutes)

 ## Requirements